tusharshahrs/pulumi-home/google-native-py-bigquerydatatransfer/README.md

 ## Special Issues

 - Google buckets cannot have the word or variation of *google* in its name due to the following naming [rules](https://cloud.google.com/storage/docs/naming-buckets)
-- Google native does not support a native sql user due to [this](https://github.com/pulumi/pulumi-google-native/issues/47) so we use google classic provider

 ## Running the Example